nordic-institute/X-Road-development/WORKFLOW.md

 ## 9 Pull requests

+9.1 To ease the review work and to make clearer what changes are done, a pull request should contain one feature or bug fix.
+The larger the pull request is, the more complex it is to review.

-9.1 Pull requests made against the `X-Road/develop` branch MUST follow these conventions
+9.2 Pull requests made against the `X-Road/develop` branch MUST follow these conventions:

-- Pull request name format is `contributor-version-sequence` e.g. Finnish-6.25.0-3
+- Pull request name format is `<ISSUE_ID>: <SHORT DESCRIPTION>`, for example: `XRDDEV-1669: Allow overriding startup parameters`
-  - Contributor=origin of the pull request
+  - `ISSUE_ID` = id of the feature's / bug's backlog item.
+If the pull request is not related to any backlog item, `ISSUE_ID` can be omitted.
-  - Version=version of the software this pull request is intended for
+  - `DESCRIPTION` = short description of the changes included in the pull request.
-  - Sequence=sequence number of the pull request.
-There can be multiple pull requests aiming for the same release and the sequence distinguishes between these.
-- Description field must contain at least the changelist.
+- The pull request's description field must contain more detailed information about the changes.
 Any relevant additional information should also be provided here.

 Release and hotfix pull requests made against `master` branch must follow these conventions
-- Pull request name format is just `version` e.g. 6.25.0
+- Pull request name format is just `version` e.g. `6.25.0`
-- Description field must contain at least the changelist.
+- The pull request's description field must contain more detailed information about the changes.
 Any relevant additional information should also be provided here.

-9.2 To ease the review work and to make clearer what changes are done, the following guidelines are required:

-- Separate commits MUST be made for every bug fix included to pull request
-- Separate commits SHOULD be made for every feature included to pull request

-One pull request can contain several bug fix or feature commits.
-However, pull requests containing critical production related bug fixes should be keep simple to make reviewing easier.

-9.3 For commit messages the following format SHOULD be used:
+9.3 Commit messages SHOULD follow the format `<ISSUE_ID>: <COMMIT_MESSAGE>`, for example:

-`ISSUE-111: Fix typo in security server user guide`
+`XRDDEV-123: Fix typo in security server user guide`

+If the commit is not related to any backlog item, `ISSUE_ID` can be omitted.

 ## 10 Work initiation